ec-europa/joinup-dev/README.md

 # The base URL to use in tests.
 drupal.base_url = http://joinup.local

+## Development settings.

 # Verbosity of Drush commands.
 Set to 'yes' for verbose output.
 drush.verbose = yes

+# Disable config readonly for local development.
+config_readonly.enabled = FALSE

+# Do not redirect emails to disk.
+# Set this to false when you are grabbing the emails using e.g. mailcatcher.
+drupal.redirect.email = no
 ```

 #### Create a local task runner configuration file